| |

 In this case, "And I will place the people who follow you above those who are unbelievers until the Day of Resurrection" carries a clear message: There has to be a group of Jesus' followers who will exist until the Last Day.
 Such a group will emerge after his second coming, and those who follow him at that time will dominate the unbelievers until the Last Day.

-This aside, the expression, "Then you will all return to Me" at the verse's end is striking.
+"Then you will all return to Me" at the verse's end is striking.
 After relating that those who follow Prophet Jesus (pbuh) will be superior to the unbelievers, God states that everyone, including Prophet Jesus (pbuh), will return to Him.
 Here, the expression is understood to mean their death.
 This may also be a sign that Prophet Jesus (pbuh) will die at a time close to Doomsday, after his second coming.

 "There is not one of the People of the Book who will not believe in him before he dies..."